MezMerrit/AU-School-Handwriting-Fonts/SA-School-Fonts/readme.md

 This font-set includes:

-- South Australia Beginner Alphabet - a simple sloped print for early primary school
+- Beginner Alphabet - a simple sloped print for early primary school
+- Precursive Print - transitional joining letter alternates

 Students in South Australia learn the Beginners Alphabet from years 1 and 2, moving on to Pre-Cursive from year 3.